hbctraining/Intro-to-rnaseq-hpc-O2/lessons/09_automating_workflow.md

 ```
 #!/bin/bash

-#BSUB -q training		# Partition to submit to (comma separated)
-#BSUB -n 6              	# Number of cores, since we are running the STAR and featureCounts commands with 6 threads
-#BSUB -W 1:30           	# Runtime in D-HH:MM (or use minutes)
-#BSUB -R "rusage[mem=4000]"    	# Memory in MB
+#SBATCH -p medium 		# partition name
+#SBATCH -t 0-2:00 		# hours:minutes runlimit after which job will be killed
+#SBATCH -n 6 		# number of cores requested -- this needs to be greater than or equal to the number of cores you plan to use to run your job
-#BSUB -J rnaseq_mov10          	# Job name
+#SBATCH --job-name STAR_mov10 		# Job name
-#BSUB -o %J.out       		# File to which standard output will be written
+#SBATCH -o %j.out			# File to which standard out will be written
-#BSUB -e %J.err       		# File to which standard error will be written
+#SBATCH -e %j.err 		# File to which standard err will be written

 # this `for` loop, will take the fastq files as input and run the script for all of them one after the other.
 for fq in ~/unix_workshop/rnaseq/raw_data/*.fq